 Your provider will review your health history, diet or bloodwork to determine what additional vitamins or minerals to supplement with.
 It’s also important to eat a well-balanced diet to make sure you’re getting all the good stuff your body and baby need.

-“Women who are vegetarians should also consult with a registered dietitian to ensure complete protein, folic acid, iron, B12 and DHA are adequate,” Dr. Valentine noted.
+“Women who are vegetarians should also consult with a registered dietitian to ensure complete protein, folic acid, iron, B12 and DHA (docosahexaenoic acid) are adequate,” Dr. Valentine noted.

 2. Start taking prenatal vitamins before conception (if you can!)

-While not all pregnancies are planned, if you hope to get pregnant in the near future, start taking prenatal vitamins now.
-It’s important to build up your stores of DHA (docosahexaenoic acid, an omega-3 fatty acid), choline, iron, folic acid and other vital minerals and vitamins to prepare your body for when it’ll need to support a growing baby.
+While not all pregnancies are planned, if you hope to get pregnant in the near future, it's a good idea to start taking prenatal vitamins now.
+It’s important to build up your stores of DHA, an omega-3 fatty acid, choline, iron, folic acid and other vital minerals and vitamins to prepare your body for when it’ll need to support a growing baby.

 “From conception to delivery, your baby requires extra energy for growth, brain and immune development.
 So, getting adequate amounts of protein, choline, folic acid, vitamin D, DHA, fiber-rich foods and iron through diet and supplemental intake is important,” Dr. Valentine said.
-“Not getting enough of these key nutrients can put a baby at risk for developmental complications, such as neural tube defects like spina bifida, which often occur in the first month of pregnancy when the neural tube is growing.”
+“Not getting enough of these key nutrients can put a baby at risk for developmental complications to the brain and spine called neural tube defects, like spina bifida, which often occur in the first month of pregnancy when the neural tube is growing.”